iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Sufficient Statistics.md

 **Proof in the Discrete Case**

 The full proof for the continuous case requires some measure theory.
+However, the proof of sufficiency is more demonstrative.

 ---